viastakhov/sonarqube-docker/README.md

-# Starting SonarQube using, and using Sonar Scanner
+# Starting SonarQube, and using Sonar Scanner

 ### Starting SonarQub:
 ```bash